wiremoons/passgen/README.md

 - **-c** : 'c' stands for 'case'.
 Used to get mixed case passwords. **Note:** useful with `-q` only
 - **-h** : 'h' stands for 'help'. if run with the `-h` option a screen of help text will be displayed
 - **-s** : 's' stands for 'suggestion'.
 By default three passwords will be suggested.
 Change by adding a different number, so `-s 5` would provide five passwords.
 - **-w** : 'w' stands for 'word'.
 By default the suggested passwords consist of three x three letter words, so 9 characters in length.
-If you wanted a longer password length, you can chnage the number of words&mdash;so using `-w 4` would provide four words instead, giving a password length of 12 characters.
+If you wanted a longer password length, you can change the number of words&mdash;so using `-w 4` would provide four words instead, giving a password length of 12 characters.
 - **-q** : 'q' stands for 'quiet'.
 This option only outputs ONE password (optionally at the length specified with -w) and no other text, so useful for using with command line pipes.
 Use with option `-r` to also remove spaces in the password and the `-c` options to obtain a mixed case password suggestion.
 - **-r** : 'r' stands for 'remove'.
 This options removes any spaces from the password suggestions that are output **Note:** useful with `-q` only
 - **-v** : 'v' stands for 'version'.
 This options only outputs the version of the application